Healthy, Homemade Hot Cocoa Recipe (+ Video)Updated: February 03, 2018 Raw Milk at Home, Recipes, Snacks and Treats, Videos

 A cup of healthy hot cocoa made with fresh raw milk is a soothing and very healthy treat on a cold evening in front of the fire or watching a movie.

-In this video, I show you a healthy hot cocoa recipe to make and enjoy that avoids the GMO sugar, artificial flavors and other additives in commercial hot cocoa mixes.
+In this video and recipe below, I show you a healthy hot chocolate recipe to make and enjoy that avoids the GMO sugar, artificial flavors and other additives in commercial hot cocoa mixes.

-Healthy Hot Cocoa How-to Video
+Homemade Hot Cocoa How-to Video

 Warm milk on the stovetop to 117 F. Use a food thermometer or a clean finger to judge the temperature (when it feels hot but doesn't burn, it's about 117F so enzymes and probiotics remain intact).

 Sarah, The Healthy Home Economist